 It is important the learner demonstrate their mastery of this skill.
 Beginners tend to be anxious and scared just before their first wet exit.
 They also have this fear of being trapped inside the cockpit when the boat capsize and they are underwater.
 Teaching this survival skill will give the students the boldness and confidence to learn other skills.

-- It can make beginners develop an escape attitude that will make some paddlers want to always escape from the kayak.
+1. It can make beginners develop an escape attitude that will make some paddlers want to always escape from the kayak.
 This will probably result to not learning the proper maneuver of the paddle.
 The Northern native paddlers didn’t consider this method as a good option due to the extremely cold nature of the waters in which they paddled.

 There are certain ways the cold or chill factor can be removed, one is by ensuring the students are covered properly for the immersion.
 Depending on how you teach and and the environment you teach in you can make plans for students to learn in cold water also, so as to develop versatility and endurance in whatever water they find themselves.

 There are several steps involved in a wet exit.
-Firstly, stabilize yourself while tipping over by placing a firm hand to the side of the Kayak.
+First, stabilize yourself while tipping over by placing a firm hand to the side of the Kayak.
 You should attempt this while still maintaining a grip on the paddle.

 Pull the rope in order to release the skirt.
 Once you’ve released the skirt, your knees should be brought close to the chest so that you can easily push yourself from the Kayak.
-If you have a life-jacket on, it will bring you safely to the water surface.
+If you have a life-jacket on, it will bring you safely to surface of the water.

 We highly recommend that you should place your stuff in the compartment bin of your kayak or it is held very strong to a tie down to make sure you’ll not lose some stuff.
 Try as much as you can to hold onto some stuff while still holding strong to your paddle and the kayak.

-When alone, you’ve got the option of swimming to the shore with The paddle and boat or try out self-rescue while in water.
+When alone, you’ve got the option of swimming to the shore with the paddle and boat or try out self-rescue while in the water.
 Your paddle has got two options.
-If your paddle has got a float, which is just a small flotation device which slides over the paddle, and the water is a bit calm, you can try to use the paddle as a leverage to start up into your kayak.
+If your paddle has got a float, which is just a small flotation device which slides over the paddle, and the water is calm, you can try to use the paddle as a leverage to start up into your kayak.

 Every new kayaker must perform and master the necessary skills – The Wet Exit of A Kayak and the Re-Entry.